-Indeed, with the increases in volatility driven by the COVID pandemic and geopolitical uncertainty, the number of settlement failures has grown as well.
-During the early months of the global lockdown, settlement failures increased over the usual norms for bonds and equities, as highlighted by the below statistics provided by the European Securities and Markets Authority (ESMA) and Firebrand Research.6 The chart highlights the percentage of instructions that failed as a share of the total value of settlement instructions across 31 European countries for the specific period of extreme volatility during 2020 compared to the averages over the previous two years.
+Increased volatility driven by the COVID-19 pandemic and geopolitical uncertainty, has caused the number of settlement failures to grow as well.
+Settlement failures for bonds and equities increased during the early months of the pandemic, as discovered by the European Securities and Markets Authority (ESMA) and Firebrand Research6 The chart below highlights the percentage of instructions that failed as a share of the total value of settlement instructions across 31 European countries compared to the averages across the previous two years

-According to Firebrand’s research, settlement failures tend to result from manual processes in the middle office around trade confirmation, manual dependencies elsewhere (e.g., data errors), and in the back office if systems are inefficient or lacking in required scalability to meet market volume increases.7 Outsourcing back-office processes to a mutualized solution provider like Broadridge solves the issue of scalability, as it enables a firm to scale its operations up or down depending on volume and demand.
-The flexibility also ensures that firms are only spending what they need to.
+Firebrand research indicates settlement failures tend to result from manual processes in the middle office around trade confirmation, manual dependencies elsewhere (e.g., data errors), and in the back office if systems are inefficient or lacking in required scalability to meet market volume increases.7 Outsourcing back-office processes to a mutualized solution provider like Broadridge solves the issue of scalability.
+This enables firms to scale their operations up or down depending on volume and demand.
+This flexibility also ensures that firms are only spending what they need to.

-Recent research conducted by Acuiti on behalf of Broadridge confirms the appeal of the tech-driven benefits described above.8 Capital markets executives were asked which factors drove their desire to invest in post-trade technology.
-Overall, achieving lower running costs was the dominant motivation, followed by concern over the ability of current infrastructure to cope with high volumes as the second-ranked reason.
+Recent research conducted by Acuiti on behalf of Broadridge confirms the appeal of these tech-driven benefits.8 Capital markets executives were asked which factors drove their desire to invest in post-trade technology.
+Overall, achieving lower running costs was the dominant motivation, followed by concern over the ability of the current infrastructure to cope with high volumes as the second-ranked reason.
 The third most common factor driving post-trade investment was the desire to create a competitive edge.
 This suggests that sell-side executives are increasingly viewing spend on post-trade as a business investment rather than an operational cost, and one that will create efficiencies and enable better service for clients.

 Zooming out from the individual stages of the trade lifecycle to view the capital markets enterprise as a whole, it’s clear that technology simplification delivers a range of competitive advantages that span firm-wide.

-Through componentization, interoperability and automation, a simplified tech stack optimizes workflows across teams, asset classes and geographies.
-Tailored, automated workflows minimize risk and maximize efficiency, while unified user experiences eliminate the jarring disruption of switching between systems.
-Looking at the next five to ten years, we believe synchronous multi-party workflows will become the gold standard for optimized workflows (see graph).
+Through componentization, interoperability, and automation, a simplified tech stack optimizes workflows across teams, asset classes, and geographies.
+Tailored, automated workflows minimize risk and maximize efficiency while unified user experiences eliminate the jarring disruption of switching between systems.
+Looking at the next five to ten years, we believe synchronous multi-party workflows will become the gold standard for optimized workflows.

 UNIFIED, UNIVERSAL DATA MODEL

-When a firm’s tech architecture embraces a single harmonized data model, everything simply runs more smoothly.
+When a firm’s tech architecture embraces a single harmonized data model, everything runs more smoothly.
 Standardizing and normalizing the data that is the lifeblood of any trading operation has tremendous value.
-Making that clean, structured data accessible to all the various components across the trade lifecycle means fewer breaks, less need for manual intervention and, as we’ll discuss below, valuable insights.
+Making that clean, structured data accessible to all the various components across the trade lifecycle means fewer breaks, less need for manual intervention and valuable insights.

 REAL-TIME, CROSS-TEAM INSIGHTS

-Having one universal data source with intraday/real-time access helps data and insights flow not just front-to-back, but back-to-front as well.
-With a simplified and interconnected tech stack, capital markets firms gain significant value from the visibility into each stage of the trade lifecycle.
-This real-time, two-way flow of information benefits numerous areas:
+Having one universal data source with intraday/real-time access helps data and insights flow in both directions not just front-to-back, but back-to-front as well.
+A simplified, and interconnected tech stack helps capital markets firms gain significant value from visibility into each stage of the trade lifecycle, including:

 The leaders of tomorrow are ready to succeed in a “multi-everything” world — multi-asset, multi-region, multi-currency, multi-strategy.
-But this growth and expansion have significant implications on technology for both front-office and post-trade teams, as we’ve explored previously.
+But this growth and expansion has significant implications on technology for both front-office and post-trade teams.
 It’s time for the industry to embrace simplified and consolidated cross-asset, global technology solutions that can create value throughout the trade lifecycle.

 By Vijay Mayadas, President, Capital Markets, Broadridge

-In the repo market, Broadridge’s Distributed Ledger Repo (DLR) provides a single platform where market participants can agree, execute and settle repo transactions.
-Furthermore, DLR allows for the immobilization of the underlying securities in the repo transactions, while transferring ownership via smart contracts executed on the platform.
-The platform’s functionality significantly reduces the operating cost and risk of all repo activity, including intraday, overnight and term repos, both on a bilateral and an intracompany basis and also reduces counterparty risk while increasing auditability.
+Broadridge’s Distributed Ledger Repo (DLR) provides a single platform in the repo market where market participants can agree, execute, and settle repo transactions.
+Furthermore, DLR allows for the immobilization of the underlying securities in the repo transactions while transferring ownership via smart contracts executed on the platform.
+The platform’s functionality significantly reduces the operating cost and risk of all repo activity, including intraday, overnight, and term repos both on a bilateral and an intracompany basis.
+It can also reduce counterparty risk while increasing auditability.
 Synchronous multi-party workflows will be game-changing on many fronts.

 With all the competitive advantages that technology simplification delivers for capital markets firms, it would seem like an essential part of any firm’s business plan.
 Optimizing one’s tech infrastructure has dramatic, tangible effects on firm P&Ls, enabling higher topline revenue as well as lower operational costs.
 McKinsey estimates that the combined value impact of these benefits for a large bank with a technology budget of about $3 billion can be as high as $1.1 billion annually.9

-But the digital transformation that is necessary is often difficult to achieve — in fact, academic research suggests that in general, 70 percent of transformation initiatives fail,10 and Accenture has found that capital markets firms struggle with digital innovation more than companies in other sectors of financial services.11
+The kind of digital transformation necessary is often difficult to achieve — in fact, academic research suggests that in general, 70 percent of transformation initiatives fail,10 and Accenture has found that capital markets firms struggle with digital innovation more than companies in other sectors of financial services.11

-In addition, the non-technical aspect of change management is another daunting challenge.
-In research conducted by Oxford Economics and Accenture among capital markets firms, “lack of change management expertise” was the top obstacle to achieving the desired results from technology investments.12
+Non-technical aspects of change management create other daunting challenges.
+In a research conducted by Oxford Economics and Accenture among capital markets firms, “lack of change management expertise” was the top obstacle to achieving the desired results from technology investments.12

-But perhaps the biggest challenge for a firm looking to simplify a tangled and complex infrastructure is just figuring out where to start.
-This is where an experienced technology partner can provide consultative expertise: in mapping a target operating model, finding “open windows” to prioritize and supporting an evolutionary, phased approach to execution.
-As the saying goes, the first step is the hardest; but with a clear map and the momentum of incremental wins, simplification is achievable.
+Perhaps the biggest challenge for a firm looking to simplify a tangled and complex infrastructure is figuring out where to start.
+This is where an experienced technology partner can provide consultative expertise.
+That can help map the ideal target operating model, find “open windows” for prioritization, and support an evolutionary, phased approach to execution.

-According to capital markets senior executives from our 2022 Broadridge Digital Transformation and Next-Gen Technology Survey, the top three challenges in driving digital transformation are:
+According to the 500 C-suite executives and direct reports surveyed in our 2023 Digital Transformation and Next-Gen Technology Survey, the top three challenges inhibiting leading firms in their digital transformation are:

 Despite the challenges in driving simplification, some firms are leading the way and offer best practices worth emulating.

-Among capital markets Leaders, there were some notable differences in their mindsets and actions compared to Non-Leaders.
+Among sell-side firms classed as Leaders, there were some notable differences in their mindsets and actions compared to Non-leaders.